nduvawinnie/AMAZON-SALES-ANAYSIS/README.md

 * **Quantity** – Number of items purchased
 * **Discount** – Discount applied per item
 * **Profit** – Net earnings from the sale

-> 📌 **Disclaimer:** Data is simulated and used solely for learning and portfolio demonstration.